ryanpeters-MSFT/DotNetModernizationVbd/OptionsDemo/README.md

-# OptionsDemo
+# Configuration and `IOptions<T>` Demo

 This short demo outlines:

 - Basic project structure for `dotnet new console`
 - Adding configuration providers (in-memory, JSON, and INI files)
-- Binding of settings to a typed `IOptions` instance from multiple configuration provider sources
+- Binding of settings to a typed `IOptions<T>` instance from multiple configuration provider sources, where `T` is a type that represents your configuration settings
-- Retrieval of services and options

 ## Configuration